foundersandcoders/coursebook/src/workshops/functions-callbacks-async/index.md

 However if your food needs to be cooked you might give them your phone number, so they can text you when it's ready.
 This is "asynchronous"—they can move on to the next person in the queue, and "call you back" to collect your food later.

 Our `addEventListener` example from above can't _return_ the click event, since it hasn't happened yet.
-It won't know where the user clicked until the click happens.
+The browser won't know where the user clicked until the click happens.
 So instead we pass a callback that the browser will run for us when the user clicks somewhere.
 It calls this callback with the event object containing the info we need.

 ### Mini-challenge 5